deshpandekartik/Cassandra-type-Distributed-NoSQL-database/README.md

 # Cassendra-type-Distributed-NoSQL-database
-A cassendra type Eventually Consistent Key-Value Store borrows most of designs from Cassandra and some from Dynamo.
+A cassendra type Eventually Consistent Key-Value Store borrows most of its designs from Cassandra and some from Dynamo.

 ## Requirenments